benhoyt/benhoyt.github.com/writings/hash-table-in-c.md

 ## Linear search

 The simplest option is to use [linear search](https://en.wikipedia.org/wiki/Linear_search) to scan through an array.
-This is actually not a bad strategy if you've only got a few items -- in my [simple tests](https://github.com/benhoyt/ht/blob/master/samples/perflbh.c) it's faster than a hash table lookup up to about 7 items (but unless your program is very performance-sensitive, it's probably fine up to 20 or 30 items).
+This is actually not a bad strategy if you've only got a few items -- in my [simple comparison](https://github.com/benhoyt/ht/blob/master/samples/perflbh.c) using strings, it's faster than a hash table lookup up to about 7 items (but unless your program is very performance-sensitive, it's probably fine up to 20 or 30 items).
 Linear search also allows you to append new items to the end of the array.
 With this type of search you're comparing an average of N/2 items.

-Let's say you're searching for the key `bob` in the following array (each item is a key string with an associated integer value):
+Let's say you're searching for the key `bob` in the following array (each item is a string key with an associated integer value):

 | --------- | ----- | ----- | ------ | ------ | ----- | ------ | --- |
 | **Index** | 0     |     1 |      2 |      3 |     4 |      5 |   6 |
 | **Key**   | `foo` | `bar` | `bazz` | `buzz` | `bob` | `jane` | `x` |
 | **Value** | 10    | 42    | 36     | 7      | 11    | 100    | 200 |

-You simply start at the beginning (`foo`) and compare each key.
-If they key matches what you're looking for, you've found it.
+You simply start at the beginning (`foo` at index 0) and compare each key.
+If the key matches what you're looking for, you're done.
 If not, you move to the next slot.
-Searching for `bob` takes five steps (indexes 0 through 4) and then you're done.
+Searching for `bob` takes five steps (indexes 0 through 4).

 Here is the algorithm in C (assuming each array item is a string key and integer value):